 California State University (CSULB) has long been committed to providing entering first-time students the tools and support to graduate in a timely manner.
 The California Promise Program (Senate Bill 412) enables CSULB to establish the Beach Pledge Program which provides an opportunity for entering first-time students who are both interested and able to complete their baccalaureate degrees in four years.
 The program is limited to students who are residents of California.
 For more information, visit the Beach Pledge Program.

 This program encourages applicants from targeted communities based on low socioeconomic status and historically low rates of college going to submit supplemental materials for a holistic admissions review.
 A limited number of applicants will be admitted based on, community involvement/leadership, overcoming significant hardship, and potential for degree completion.
-If you qualify for this program, you will be notified via email with an attached application form.
+If you qualify for this program, you will be notified via email with instructions on how to apply.
 For more information, please contact University Outreach and School Relations.

 Disabled Student Services (DSS)

 The Special Admission process is a means by which applicants, who may not meet the California State University Long Beach (CSULB) admission requirements due to a disability, but who are "otherwise qualified," may request special consideration for admission.
 The DSS Special Admissions Committee facilitates this process by consulting with Enrollment Services while providing additional information about each applicant's special circumstances.
 It is the committee's function to evaluate disability documentation using guidelines established by the California State University (CSU) system.
 All applicants are reviewed on a case-by-case basis.
 Visit Disabled Student Services for more information on this program.

 The Educational Opportunity Program (EOP) is designed to improve access and retention of historically low-income and educationally disadvantaged students.